Death of Your Spouse

 Pay Only the Bills You Should Pay

-Before paying any bills, determine if it is your debt, your spouse’s debt, or a joint debt.
+Before paying any bills, determine if it is your debt, your spouse’s debt, or joint debt.
 You are responsible to pay your debts and joint debts.
 You aren’t responsible for your spouse’s debt, since your spouse’s estate will pay those debts.

 Loan agreements you have signed with your spouse, credit cards held in both names or used jointly, property taxes on property you both owned, and household expenses are joint debts.
 Hospital bills, funeral expenses, and legal fees incurred because of your spouse’s death are estate debts.
 (Source: The Executors Handbook, 4th Edition)

 You should continue to pay your bills and joint bills.
-You may use your money, money held in joint accounts, and funds you receive directly without a probate to pay bills and to cover all living expenses.
+You may use your money, money held in joint accounts, and funds you receive directly without probate to pay bills and to cover all living expenses.
 You should not dispose of or spend assets in your spouse’s name that have to go through probate.
 Don’t forget the $255 one-time death benefit from Social Security.
 If you are short of income or assets because they are tied up in probate, once the probate begins you may be entitled to a monthly “widow’s allowance” from the probate estate.

 Planning for the Future